AdobeDocs/experience-manager-cloud-service.en/help/headless/aem-edge-rest-openapi.md

 * Caching

   * JSON responses to REST `GET` requests are inherently cacheable.
-GraphQL `POST` requests are not cacheable, unless they are made so; for example, by using AEM Persisted Queries which are stored on the server and requested with REST-like `GET`requests.
+GraphQL `POST` requests are not cacheable, unless they are made so; for example, by using AEM Persisted Queries that are stored on the server and requested with REST-like `GET`requests.

 * Efficiency of content delivery.

   * Focus
-    With GraphQL client applications can request the exact content they need for rendering, and no more.
-This prevents content over-delivery, with excessive content payloads, and unnecessary bandwidth consumption.
+    With GraphQL client applications can request the exact content that they need for rendering - and no more.
+This approach prevents content over-delivery, with excessive content payloads, and unnecessary bandwidth consumption.

   * Single endpoint
   While in REST every API request is an endpoint, in GraphQL there is only one common endpoint, and different content requests are expressed as queries using that common endpoint.